19 Expert Remote Interview Tips to Help You Land Your Next Job

 Some certifications are more of a thing that qualifies you for something specific.
 Other certifications are relevant for the types of work that you can expect to be doing.
 For example, I just added a LinkedIn “badge” from completing my Morning Brew Business Essentials Accelerator online program.

 When you talk about certain certifications you have, you can connect the to the specific types of responsibilities that are listed on the job description for which you are interviewing.
+Use these helpful interview questions to go more in-depth with your interviewer.

 A quick tip for freelancers is to use our tips here for making a freelance resume stand out.